The number of people building their own home is at an all time high. But why self build and what’s involved?

 Q: Do Scotframe offer financial services?

-A: For most people getting their finances in order is an important starting point for their self-build project.
-Scotframe do not offer financial services but can recommend BuildStore Mortgage Services.
-BuildStore is the number one choice for financial assistance.
-Arranging your self-build mortgage with BuildStore is simple and straightforward.
+A: For most people, getting their finances in order is an important starting point for their self-build project.
+Scotframe do not offer financial services, but you can find more information about self-build mortgages and financing your project on our Resources pages.

 Q. Do I pay VAT on a new build?

 A. Yes, but you can claim back VAT for building material once your build is complete.
-Here is some helpful advice from Buildstore:
+Here is some helpful advice from a self-build mortgage advisor:

-“Before they start the build, they should download the relevant pack from HMRC’s website and then collate all of the receipts and invoices for the materials they will be claiming for as they go along.
+“Before you start a self-build, you should download the relevant pack from HMRC’s website and then collate all of the receipts and invoices for the materials you will be claiming for as you go along.
 It is important that these are all original documents, have the supplier’s VAT registration number, plus list the quantity and description of the goods and the price of each item.
-If the value of an invoice is more than £100, then it must show the clients name and address.”
+If the value of an invoice is more than £100, then it must show the client’s name and address.”

-“Claims are always made at the end of the project – usually after your building control officer has issued the completion certificate…Your clients then have three months to submit your claim, which HMRC will acknowledge within 10 days and will usually settle within 30 working days.”
+“Claims are always made at the end of the project – usually after your building control officer has issued the completion certificate…You then have three months to submit your claim, which HMRC will acknowledge within 10 days and will usually settle within 30 working days.”